Wigwam Motel: Other wigwam-like motels

+Part of the Mission Grove, or Mission Farms, complex near Medicine Lake, in Plymouth, Minnesota, circa 1934.

 The Tee Pee Motel in Wharton, Texas near Houston, which was built in 1942 by George and Toppie Belcher; George Belcher had the idea while on vacation in Wyoming.
 It is not of the same design nor heritage as the Wigwam Motels; each of the tipis at the Tee Pee Motel are of different shapes, and line up in a straight line.
 The Belchers sold the motel in 1955, and it had been in disrepair for decades.
 A man named Dan Ryan bought it in 1995, but subsequent attempts to locate him failed, and the taxes on the property were not paid.
 Then, in July 2003, Bryon Woods, a diesel mechanic, won the Texas Lottery.
 At his wife's urging, Woods bought the property.
 Modern conveniences were added, and the Tee Pee Motel reopened for business in October 2006.
 In March 2012 the motel was the site of a large drugs seizure.
 It closed in 2017, due to flood damage from Hurricane Harvey.

 Similar motels also stood in San Antonio, Port Neches, and Corsicana, Texas.